yuanchen8911/recdemo/README.md

 ## A realistc demo

-Here's a realstic demo that shows how to use minikube to play with kubernetes on your Mac..
+Here's a realstic demo that shows how to use minikube to play with kubernetes on your Mac.
 - Input: [minikube.demo](examples/minikube.demo)
 - Output: [minikube-demo.svg](examples/minikube-demo.svg)